hpepper/idea-to-product/tui_editor/README.md

 ## TODO

+* Ctrl-N - new (whatever tab I am on)
+* Be able to switch from a selected component in the component list, to the list of viepackets with this component_id as the core id.
+* If you switch tab, then switch back to WorkPane::Selector
+* When in the Detail pane, then F2 edit the selected line?
+* Maybe make dropdowns using pop-up, enter will select and save, lead the text with triangle pointing down.
+* change the background color to blue in the details pane, when the details pane is active
 * Remember which index entry each tab list is at.
 * In the view packet, support filter by: component_id, type, style
 * In the component view Be able to see which views it is in.